ss-stewart/Memory-Game/README.md

     'Way to go, Eintein!'

 ICEBOX
-  .
-Add more levels: more numbers to remember and less time on the countdown clock .
-More media, eg. animated background, notification sounds .
-Ability to play against others
-  .
-Option to get clues
-  .
-Ability to keep track of wins overtime
+  * I would like for there to be more levels, increasing in difficulty
+  * It would be great if there was more audio/visual media to make the game more fun, such as game sounds and animation
+  * It would be fun to make the game more social, allowing gamers to play against others
-  .
-Ability to share success on social media
+  * In the same vein, I would like to add the ability to track and share success on social media
+  * There could be the option to get clues and hints
-  .
-Buttons display and disappear until/when needed
+  * With more to make advancements, I woul deventually like to add buttons display and disappear until/when needed